cseanburns/geo-titles/manuscript/title-manuscript.md

 the nearer a place name is
 to the end of the title,
 the fewer the citations the article would receive.
-In the data, we found some
+We found some
 evidence in the data
-for the opposite relationship.
+for the opposite relationship (Fig. 2).
-Specifically, we found a statistically significant, positive correlation,
-(Spearman *rho* = 0.049;
-*p* < 0.078),
-indicating that the closer a place name was to the end of a title, the more citations it received.
+Specifically, we found a slight, positive correlation (Spearman *rho* = 0.049), indicating that the nearer a place name was to the end of a title, the more citations it received.
-However, the correlation
+However, the correlation was weakly significant
-although significant was weak (Fig. 2).
+(*p* < 0.078).

 ```